 3. Keep your device up-to-date

-As easy as it sounds, most people don’t take care of their updates on their phone.
+As easy as it sounds, most people don’t take care of their updates on their phones.
 By default, this should be enabled, but if not you should check out new phone options if they’re set to automatically.

 All Android device manufacturers prepare new updates for their phones, and you should periodically check if there are some new available for your device